-This research integrates data from 25,812 leaders and 2,547 HR professionals across 2,488 organizations across the globe.
+The research integrates data from 25,812 leaders and 2,547 HR professionals across 2,488 organizations.
 Not only are these perspectives numerous, but they are also diverse and highly representative of the business context facing global enterprises.
 The research, which spans more than 1,000 C-level executives and 10,000 high-potential employees, includes 54 countries and 26 major industry sectors.
 Our full set of leader demographics is depicted below.